Starting with the GoPro Hero Session 4, I then moved onto the Hero Session 5 a year later.

 So the question is, will I be happy with it as a longer term solution, or will I be trading it in for the GoPro Hero 7 Black or the DJI Osmo?

-The stabilization of the Hero 7 Black should be far better, but if GoPro haven’t improved the basic image quality and colour cast problem that I had with both Session’s, then I’m not too keen on getting the Hero 7 Black.
+The stabilization of the Hero 7 Black should be far better, but if GoPro haven’t improved the basic image quality and colour cast problem that I had with both Sessions, then I probably won’t get one.